opnsense/docs/source/manual/how-tos/shaper_bufferbloat.rst

 Important parameters of FQ_CODEL
 --------------------------------
 ========================= =====================================================================================================================================================================================================================
  **quantum**              *Should be set to the value of Interface MTU.
-Number of bytes a queue can serve before	being moved to the tail of old queues list (1514 default, 1500+14B ethernet header, max 9000)*
+Number of bytes a queue can serve before	being moved to the tail of old queues list (1514 default, 1500+14B hardware header, max 9000)*
  **target**               *Minimum acceptable persistent queue delay (5ms default).
 Does not drop packets directly after packets sojourn time becomes higher than target time but waits for interval time (100ms default) before dropping.*
  **interval**             *Drops or Marks packets (if Codel ECN is enabled) when queue delay becomes high (default 100ms)*
- **limit**                *Size of all queues managed by instance (default 10240, max 20480)* **(FQ-)CoDel ECN**       *Enables (disabled by default) packet marking (instead of dropping) for ECN-enabled TCP flows when queue delay becomes high*
+ **limit**                *Size of all queues managed by instance (default 10240, max 20480)* **flows**                *Sets the number of queues into which the incoming packets are classified (default 1024, max 65536)*
+ **(FQ-)CoDel ECN**       *Enables (disabled by default) packet marking (instead of dropping) for ECN-enabled TCP flows when queue delay becomes high*
 ========================= =====================================================================================================================================================================================================================